MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/office-deployment-tool-configuration-options.md

 > - Previous allowed values for each update channel can still be used, which means you don't have to update your older configuration XML files.
 > - Beta Channel (sometimes referred to as Insider Fast) is ***not*** a supported build so should only be used in test environments and by a small group of select users, such as IT staff or application developers.

-If you're deploying Office LTSC Professional Plus 2021 or Office LTSC Standard 2021, which are volume licensed versions, there's a different update channel you need to use: PerpetualVL2021.
+If you're deploying Microsoft Office Long Term Servicing Channel (LTSC) Professional Plus 2021 or Office LTSC Standard 2021, which are volume licensed versions, there's a different update channel you need to use: PerpetualVL2021.
 For more information, see [Update channel for Office LTSC 2021](/office/ltsc/2021/update#update-channel-for-office-ltsc-2021).

 If you're deploying Office Professional Plus 2019 or Office Standard 2019, which are volume licensed versions, there's a different update channel you need to use: PerpetualVL2019.
 For more information, see [Update channel for Office 2019](/office/2019/update#update-channel-for-office-2019).

 ### DownloadPath attribute (part of Add element)

 Optional.
 Defaults to the CDN if not specified.

+> [!NOTE]
+> Network connectivity is required when running ODT in download mode, even if the download will come from the location specified with DownloadPath.

 Defines where the installation files are downloaded from when running ODT in download mode.
 Most commonly used to distribute specific languages and products for Microsoft 365 Apps from a central location on your network to another location.
 You must specify a version when using DownloadPath, as shown in the example.